 your post-observing activities: backups, comment forms, data

 ||Portal to the technical pages: for the initiated only!

 The Echellette Spectrograph and Imager (ESI) is a

 spectrograph in operation at the Cassegrain focus of the

 Keck II telescope since 1999.
-DEIMOS was designed and built
+ESI was designed and built

 at UCO/Lick Observatory under the leadership of Principal